cbc-univie/transformato/docs/System_Setup.rst

 You may define as many restraints as you like:

-Code example with many restraints:
+Code example with multiple restraints:

 *config.yaml*